DLee211/DLee211/README.md

 ## About Me

-Hello!
-I'm Daniel Lee, a software engineer with a desire to be constantly learning.
-My expertise lies in C# and .NET development, and I've also have experience building/maintaining automation frameworks using C#.
-My hobbies are learning languages, playing instruments, and dabbling in game development!

-## Tech Stack

 - **Coding Language:** C#, SQL, GDScript
 - **Lanugages:** English(Fluent), Korean(Proficient), Japanese(Currently Learning)
 - **Frameworks:** .NET, Selenium, Godot